notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * **When Find Dialog is Invoked**
     * `☐ Fill find field in Find dialog with selected word`: When checkmarked, invoking the Find Dialog will fill the **Find What** field with the currently-selected text; when not checkmarked, invoking the Find Dialog will not change the contents of the **Find What** field (reworded in v8.4.5; previously was `Don't fill find field...`)
         * `☐ Select Word Under Caret when Nothing Selected`: When checkmarked, invoking the Find Dialog with no active selection will fill the **Find What** field with the text under the caret; when not checkmarked, invoking the Find Dialog with no active selection will not change the contents of the **Find What** field; if the option above is not checkmarked, this option will be un-checkmarked and cannot be toggled.  (new to v8.4.5)
-* `☐ Use Monospaced font in Find dialog (Need to restart Notepad++)`: changes the font from standard proportional font to a monospaced font in the text boxes in the **Find** dialog; requires restarting Notepad++ to change (added v7.8.1)
+* `☐ Use Monospaced font in Find dialog (Need to restart Notepad++)`: changes the font from standard proportional font to a monospaced font in the text boxes in the **Find** dialog; requires restarting Notepad++ to change
-* `☐ Find dialog remains open after search that outputs to results window`: successful file-level searches cause the **Find** window to close; selecting this option keeps the window open always (added v7.9)
+* `☐ Find dialog remains open after search that outputs to results window`: successful file-level searches cause the **Find** window to close; selecting this option keeps the window open always
-* `☐ Confirm Replace All in All Opened Documents`: when checked, **Replace All in All Opened Documents** will ask for confirmation (added v7.9)
+* `☐ Confirm Replace All in All Opened Documents`: when checked, **Replace All in All Opened Documents** will ask for confirmation
 * `☐ Replace: Don't move to the following occurrence`: when checked and a match is selected, **Replace** will make the indicated substitution, but then will NOT automatically move the caret to the subsequent match (added v8.0.0)
 * `☐ Search Result window: show only one entry per found line`: when checked, the **Search Results Window** will only list each line once, even if the line has multiple matches; when unchecked, it will behave like older versions and list each line once for each match on that line (added v8.4.3)